bitovi/academy/src/technology-consulting/8-sales-to-delivery.md

 <input type="checkbox"/> Risks and opportunities with this client, and how to mitigate/strategize for them

-<input type="checkbox"/> Provide resources to the team about the client's product and industry to prepare
+<input type="checkbox"/> Provide resources to the team about the client’s product and industry to prepare

-During this meeting, it's recommended to start filling out an internal wiki for the project.
+During this meeting, it’s recommended to start filling out an internal wiki for the project.
 This should include strategy and risk management notes discussed in this meeting.

 ## Project Kickoff